 IRB stands for “Institutional Review Board.”
 Most institutions dedicated to research have a panel of researchers who review research proposals to ensure research does not harm human subjects.
-Design research projects often require testing outcomes with participants and sometimes this testing could cause mental or physical harm.
+Design research projects often require testing outcomes with participants, and sometimes this testing could cause mental or physical harm.
 The IRB approval process is an important step that will give you feedback from experienced researchers on your research design and how it could impact others.

 In order to ensure your human subjects research is ethical, approval from an IRB or other body is necessary.
-Most journals will not allow your work to be published if it has not been IRB approved.
+Most journals will not allow your work to be published if it has not been IRB-approved.

 You may have already completed human subjects research training at Miami so you should be familiar with many of these concepts.